rosiethesupergeek/cafe/README.md

 ![Color Palette](readme_pictures/colours.png)

-### Typography

-I trusted the typography created by the developers at Bootstrap and have used this throughout the website.

 ### Imagery

 All imagery is related to cakes and puddings as this is the produce the website is selling, aimed to entice the viewer to purchase through strong appealing imagery.